Sunday, 22 December 2024

 OLED displays, known for their vibrant colours and sharp contrasts, have become a premium feature in Apple’s lineup.
 While OLED may attract users to the MacBook Pro, introducing it to the MacBook Air will likely raise the price significantly.
 A recent report from The Elec, a Korean news source, suggests Apple’s entry-level MacBook could struggle to compete with the costlier hardware.

 This struggle to balance price and quality isn’t new for Apple.
-The 2024 OLED iPad Pro launched with high expectations, but sales fell short of initial targets.
+The 2024 OLED iPad Pro launched with high expectations, but fell short of initial targets.
 Initially, Apple aimed to ship 10 million iPad Pro units within the year, but revised projections now place sales at 6–7 million units.
 With these numbers in mind, Apple may fear that upgrading the MacBook Air to OLED could deter budget-conscious consumers.

 High-end displays better suited for MacBook Pro